evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 ### Run the test.

-Let's run the tests.
+Let's run the tests and watch in amazement how it enters the text into the text field.
 Everything will be green.
 Great!